jepa/ubcdown/README.md

 ## Using ubcdown to write your dissertation

-In order to use this repository as a template for your dissertation you have the following two options:
+You have the following two options for using this repository as a template for your UBC dissertation;

 - A) If you *have* a GitHub account; `fork`the repo to your own github and work from there
 - B) If you *do not have* a GitHub account; there is a green button in the upper right part of this page that says "Code".
 Click it and download the ZIP file.
 Once you un-zip it you should see a `UBCdown.Rproj`.
 Click on it and use it as a normal R project.
 To know more about R projects check the [R for data science](https://r4ds.had.co.nz/workflow-projects.html) chapter.

+From here on, the instructions below are the same regardless of the method you chose.

 ### Initial setup